… and you should too!

 The more related content that you offer on your website and link to from web ads, Pinterest, Instagram or other social media channels, the more people will be able to find your service or products and get familiar with your brand at the same time.

-Creating a library of pertinent information for people to refer back into creates a destination site and grows links from other sites (high value SEO builder).
+Creating a library of pertinent information for people to refer back to creates a destination site and grows links from other sites (high-value SEO builder).
 Over time, this creates return traffic.

 Adding new material to your website on a regular basis is also an SEO builder.
 Search engines like new information and look for that when creating rankings for all of the pages on your website.

 You prove your depth of understanding and your expertise level in the industry by writing on related topics.
 If you are a service provider, this can be very important.
 Marketing is a great example.
 Basically, you want to build trust with each new visitor so that they feel you know what you are talking about and will want to give you a call.

 Writing good explanations on how your technical product works (without giving away trade secrets), helps you create a comfort level understanding for a prospective buyer that may be on the fence, which is why I try to release a new article on a regular basis.

 Sharing is caring.
 Good information is passed from person to person.
 If you knew how many NY Times articles my mom sends to me… Engineers send information to buyers, to help their purchase selection approval.
 Horse owners share new findings on equine health and rider fitness findings.
 If your target market is mainly female, this is even more important.